ccall48/chirpstack-hpr/README.md

 ## Initial Helium Setup
 - [Helium Roaming Quickstart](https://docs.helium.com/iot/lorawan-roaming/#roaming-quickstart)

-# TODO:
+## TODO:
+1. possibly migrate sql to more friendly pythonic sqlalchemy ORM.

+## Completed
-1. get python working with helium-crypto.rs and helium/proto to make changes directly over the wire, I'm currently unable to get this function working correctly on the helium side.
-Any help here would be appreciated if someone has some time to donate towards the project.
+1. get python working with helium-crypto.rs and helium/proto to make changes directly over the wire. thanks to groot for getting the inital rpc working for signing changes [helium-iot-config-py](https://github.com/mawdegroot/helium-iot-config-py)

-2. Migrate sql to more friendly pythonic sqlalchemy ORM.
+2. external integrations to account for by device and by tenant dc usage. currently supports aws sqs & postgres.

 ## Create chirpstack integration database.
 - This step is no longer required, a sepreate table will be created in the regular postgres db to keep a synced record of